Free Research Preview. DrugChatter may produce inaccurate information.

 See the DrugPatentWatch profile for lipitor

-The Truth About Lipitor Side Effects: How Common are They?
+The Truth About Lipitor Side Effects: Separating Fact from Fiction

-As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's medicine cabinets for decades.
+As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's treatment plans for high cholesterol.
 However, like any medication, it's not without its potential side effects.
-But just how common are Lipitor side effects, and what can you do to minimize your risk?
+In this article, we'll delve into the common side effects of Lipitor, explore the data, and separate fact from fiction.

 According to the FDA-approved label, the most common side effects of Lipitor include: